 Holly Atkinson lives in Guelph, Canada and exhibits nationally and internationally.

 Her sculpture in metal and mixed media is a personal glimpse from people she has met or places she has been.
 Her work captures character, cultures and a unique view from her eyes.
 Holly’s creations often include natural elements such as wood, stone, and fabric.

-Holly is a member of The Sculptors Society of Canada, The Metal Art Guild of Canada, The Medallic Art Society of Canada and The Guelph Arts Council.
+Holly is a member of The Sculptors Society of Canada, The Medallic Art Society of Canada, The Federation of Canadian Artists and The Guelph Arts Council.

 My love for sculpture and relief comes from my curiosity with life and the living.
 My inspiration comes from places, people, artists such as Louise Bourgeois, Rodin, Eva Hesse, Frida and Paul Klee.
 I am interested in line, contour, shapes and colour.
 I am fascinated by the process of creating and the materials used that are unique to each work.